jspsych/jsPsych/docs/plugins/jspsych-free-sort.md

 # jspsych-free-sort plugin

-The free-sort plugin displays a collection of images on the screen that the subject can interact with by clicking and dragging.
-All of the moves that the subject performs are recorded.
+The free-sort plugin displays one or more images on the screen that the participant can interact with by clicking and dragging.
+All images must be moved into the sorting area before the participant can click a button to end the trial.
+All of the moves that the participant performs are recorded, as well as the final positions of all images.
+This plugin could be useful when asking participants to position images based on similarity to one another, or to recall image spatial locations.

 ## Dependency